 Resources

-If you are experiencing health concerns, are wanting to find out how to improve your health or are a manager seeking more background health information to support a member of staff our list of resources (which will expand over time) may be of help.
+If you are experiencing physical or mental health concerns, are wanting to find out how to improve your health wellbeing or are a manager seeking more background health and wellbeing information to support a member of staff our list of resources (which will be updated over time) may be of help.
 If you are in crisis or know a colleague who may be feeling this way the Counselling Service has specific advice.

-The University Library also provides access to hundreds of wellbeing resources, digitally and in print, across a wide variety of topics; for further information see the Wellbeing Reading List.
+The University Library also provides access to key titles relating to Counselling and Mental Health issues in addition to hundreds of wellbeing resources digitally and in print, across a wide variety of topics

 Allergies